What is Who Targets Me?

 We think the best way to campaign for transparency is to create it.
 That means building a crowdsourced dataset of political adverts and targeting.
 To take part, please install Who Targets Me.

 What do we want?

-- Social media platforms to provide detailed information about the content, targeting and spending by campaigns on political adverts.
+- Social media companies publish comprehensive information about all political advertising content, targeting and spending